 But politicians are remaining uncharacteristically silent on the issue.
 Republicans, who sharply criticized President Obama as gas prices headed toward $4 a gallon earlier this year, don’t want to associate any positive trend with the current administration.
-And Democrats are reluctant to crow about declines that are largely the result of a slowing economy and the increasing risk of a global recession, led by Europe’s debt and banking woes.
+And President Obama and other Democrats are reluctant to crow about declines in energy costs that are largely the result of a slowing economy and the increasing risk of a global recession, led by Europe’s debt and banking woes.